digitalocean/terraform-provider-digitalocean/docs/resources/app.md

       - `expose_headers` - The set of HTTP response headers that browsers are allowed to access.
 This configures the `Access-Control-Expose-Headers` header.
       - `allow_methods` - The set of allowed HTTP methods.
 This configures the `Access-Control-Allow-Methods` header.
       - `allow_credentials` - Whether browsers should expose the response to the client-side JavaScript code when the request's credentials mode is `include`.
 This configures the `Access-Control-Allow-Credentials` header.
+* `vpc`: Specification for VPC droplet.
+  - `id`: The ID of the VPC droplet.
+  - `egress_ips`: A set of VPC egress ips associated with the droplet.
+    - `ip`: The VPC egress ip associated with the droplet.
 - `project_id` - The ID of the project that the app is assigned to.

 A spec can contain multiple components.